 Place the tin in the fridge for 30 minutes, or until the chocolate has completely set.

-Once set, remove the slab of rocky road from the tin using a palette knife to lift beneath the baking parchment.
+As soon as it is set, remove the slab of rocky road from the tin using a palette knife to lift beneath the baking parchment.

 Using a sharp knife cut across the width, creating 3 evenly sized portions.
 Then cut through the centre.
 For smaller bars divide each half into 9 squares, as on the left.
 Divide into 6, as on the right, for larger bars.